-The biggest complaint from UoPX students involves the feeling of wasting their time and money after attending the school.
-UoPX relies on students getting student loan assistance for attendance, leaving students to graduate with poor career prospects and a student loan debt burden.
+The biggest complaint from UOPX students involves the feeling of wasting their time and money after attending the school.
+UOPX relies on students getting student loan assistance for attendance, leaving students to graduate with poor career prospects and a student loan debt burden.
 The administration often fails in handling the needs of their students in just about every area.
-Some students report not getting their diploma for well over a decade, while others find they have to pay more money for classes after their student loans were processed.
+Some other students report not getting their diploma for well over a decade, while others find they have to pay more money for classes after their student loans are processed.
 Another issue is getting charged for withdrawing from classes during the grace period.

-Negative reviews far outweigh positive ones, but some students felt that the school delivered a solid education and improved their career prospects.
+But some students felt that the school delivered a solid education and improved their career prospects.
 They felt that the instructors did a great job of delivering the material, got a sufficient amount of support from the administration, and enjoyed the opportunity to learn at their own pace.
-Students with positive reviews tend not to post about their post-graduate employment experiences, and it’s hard to gauge how their UoPX education has benefited them.
+Additionally, students with positive reviews tend not to post about their post-graduate employment experiences, and it’s hard to gauge how their UOPX education has benefited them.

 - Best Online Colleges That Accept Transfer Credits

 - Best Online Colleges With 100% Acceptance Rate